 Often times, young or intoxicated motorists can become flustered after an accident, prompting them to flee the scene before exchanging information or checking if the other party is okay.
 Not only does this endanger the other party’s safety, but it also endangers their own.
 If they have been injured during the collision or the car has been damaged, driving may cause further complications to both their health and their vehicle.
 In the state of Pennsylvania, all motorists involved in a car accident must adhere to several protocols immediately thereafter, more importantly as soon as they are pulled over.

 Now, what happens if you are involved in an accident where someone was injured or damage was done to surrounding property and you leave the scene and/or fail to contact the police?
 It is at this juncture that you may be faced with significant legal problems, and require the assistance of counsel.
-If you have failed to report a Car Accident in Philadelphia, call The Law Offices of Greg Prosmushkin, P.C. today to speak with one of our traffic law attorneys.
+If you have failed to report a philadelphia auto accident lawyer, call The Law Offices of Greg Prosmushkin, P.C. today to speak with one of our traffic law attorneys.

 What Happens if I Fail to Report an Accident?

 If you fail to so much as stop and exchange information with other involved parties, you can be charged with Hit-and-Run.
 Pennsylvania law also requires that you stay at the scene and provide assistance to any injured parties.
 Failing to do so will result in the same charges, as well as other potential criminal charges.
 Hit-and-run is no minor offense.
 The penalties may be severe and depending upon the nature of the physical damage to property or the extent of injury to persons, a charge of hit-and-run may result in fines, loss of license, and jail time.